NBISweden/exac_browser/NBIS-README.txt

-	The number in the key corresponds to the value of the FLASK_PORT environment variable, the "db" value refers to the MongoDB collection that contains the variation and coverage data for the browesr instance (the data specific to a dataset), and the "refdb" value refers to the MongDB collection holding the genes etc. for the reference dataset used.
+	The number in the key corresponds to the value of the FLASK_PORT environment variable, the "db" value refers to the MongoDB collection that contains the variation and coverage data for the browser instance (the data specific to a dataset), and the "refdb" value refers to the MongoDB collection holding the genes etc. for the reference dataset used.
 Several dataset may share the same "refdb" setting.